Airtable-Labs/upsert-examples/data_source_examples/slack_conversation_history/using_airtable.js/README.md

 2. Copy `.env.example` to `.env` and populate values (see below for details on each environment variable)
 3. Install node dependencies including Airtable and Slack's official SDKs by running `npm install`
 4. Trigger the script to execute by running `npm run sync`
+5. Records in the specified Airtable base's table should be created.
+Try adding new messages to the Slack channel and re-run the previous step.

 ### Key Files and Their Contents